Conservancy

 How to become a Single Resource Boss

-A Trainee must meet prerequisite experience, physical fitness and Required Training listed below, and complete the NWCG SRB Position Task Book (PTB) as a trainee on multiple fire assignments.
+A Single Resource Boss must meet minimum training, experience and physical fitness requirements listed below, and complete the NWCG SRB Position Task Book (PTB) as a trainee on multiple fire assignments.

 Required Training: